GitanshKapoor/Old-Portfolio-LM/README.md

 # Portfolio Webpage

 This version of my portfolio has been deprecated.
-To access the latest updates.
+To access the latest updates check out my Linkedin Page.
 Thank you for your continued interest in my work.

-🌟 You can Visit My New Portfolio Site: https://gitansh.tech/

-🌟 To Visit My Old Portfolio Site: https://gitanshkapoor.github.io/Old-Portfolio-LM/
+🌟 To Visit My Portfolio Site(Deprecated Version) : https://gitanshkapoor.github.io/Old-Portfolio-LM/

 ## Tech Stack